jonathanyeh0723/OpenVINO_People_Counter_App/README.md

 ![people-counter-python](./images/read_me_title.jpg)

-## What it Does
+## Summary

-The people counter application is one of a series of IoT reference implementations aimed at instructing users on how to develop a working solution for a particular problem.
-It demonstrates how to create a smart video IoT solution using Intel® hardware and software tools.
-This solution detects people in a designated area, providing the number of people in the frame, average duration of people in frame, and total count.
+The solution of people counter application demonstrates a smart video IoT using Intel® hardware and software tools.
+It detects people in a designated area, providing the number of people in the frame, average duration of people in frame, and total count.

+The use cases of a people counter app are extensive, such as shopping malls, metro station, retail chain, public venue, bank, and so on.
+For instance, once a person is detected, we can follow the individual’s behavior to further collaborate with union to take actions if required.

+In this case, we customize an alert time to print ‘CAUTION’ if the assigned threshold is crossed.
+It can check if a person is staying longer than normal period of duration in a frame, then maybe we shall be aware of potential incident happened shortly.

 ## How it Works